Veronica triphyllos L.

 Origin - Native to Eurasia.

 Other info. - This small speedwell was first reported for Missouri in 1992.
-It is still uncommon in the state, though it can form huge populations in crop fields where it is found, and is probably spread by agricultural equipment.
+It is still uncommon both in Missouri and in the continental U.S., though its prevalence may be increasing.
+It can form huge populations in crop fields where it is found, and is probably spread by agricultural equipment.
 It blooms in the spring, typically completing its life cycle and disappearing before the crop is sown.
-The heart-shaped fruits are diagnostic for the genus.
-Relative to other Veronicas, it tends to have flowers which are a deeper and more uniform blue, and the deeply lobed leaves and bracts are also distinctive.
+The deeply heart-shaped fruits are diagnostic for the genus.
+V. triphyllos is differentiated from other species within the genus by its deeply lobed leaves and fruits with relatively deep apical notches, as well as having an upright growth habit.
+It also tends to have flowers which are a deeper and more uniform blue than those of other speedwells.